divyaprakash-iitd/flexFEM/README.md

-# 2D FEM Simulation Library for Annular Deformation
+# FEM Simulation Library for Large Deformations

 ![Animation](donut_animation.webp)

-This repository provides a MATLAB-based library for 2D Finite Element Method (FEM) simulations.
+This repository provides a MATLAB-based library for Finite Element Method (FEM) simulations.
 For demonstartion purposes a deformation of annular (donut-shaped) structures under applied forces is simulated.
 However the provided functions can be used to simulate any type of 2D geometry.
 The implementation follows the formulations described in:

 - Bhattacharya, A., & Balazs, A. C. (2013).
 Stiffness-modulated motion of soft microscopic particles over active adhesive cilia.
 Soft Matter, 9(15), 3945-3955. https://doi.org/10.1039/c3sm27445f
 - Duki, S. F., Kolmakov, G. V., Yashin, V. V., Kowalewski, T., Matyjaszewski, K., & Balazs, A. C. (2011).
 Modeling the nanoscratching of self-healing materials.
 The Journal of Chemical Physics, 134(8), 084901. https://doi.org/10.1063/1.3554193